ameliaduvall/SCMU_egg_size/README.md

 TBD

 ## Code
+All R scripts required to run this analysis can be found in the [code](code) folder:

 1. SCMU\_covariates.Rmd: This RMarkdown file contains code to compile and clean covariate data and check for correlated predictors, as